 There are a number of different ways you can score your virtual scavenger hunt.
 I’ve included the three options that work best below but if something else works better for you, go for it!

-And if you’re doing this with just little kids that would rather just do a scavenger hunt and not a competitive one, you can get rid of the scoring idea all together!
+And if you’re doing this with just little kids that would rather just do a scavenger hunt around the house and not a competitive one, you can get rid of the scoring idea all together!

 Scoring Option #1: First, Second, Last